MyActionPlan-project/MyActionPlan-client/README.md

 That's a detailed version of the functionality of the My actionplan app.
 With these features, users can create a comprehensive action plan, break it down into smaller steps, and track their progress towards their goal.

-That's it!
-With this README file, users should be able to easily install and run the My Actionplan app on their local machine.